CIS565-Fall-2013/Project4-Rasterizer/README.md

 -------------------------------------------
 CUDA (Massively Parallel) Software Rasterizer
 -------------------------------------------
 This rasterizer DOES NOT USE OPENGL to draw triangles!
-I am using CUDA to draw triangles and do shading IN SOFTWARE!
+I am using CUDA to draw triangles and do shading FROM SCRATCH, in software!

 Video and full description available at http://lightspeedbanana.blogspot.com/2013/11/cuda-rasterizer.html.